 Turning left, you walk over to the Ridsdale Road to find the VOC gate, the large wooden gate facing the Parade ground.
 The gate, built in 1740, gets its name from the monogram (VOC) of the Dutch East India Company on it.
 Close by is the United Club, once one of the four elite clubs of the British in Kochi.
 Now, it serves as a classroom for the nearby St. Francis Primary School.

 Walking straight, you reach the end of the road and there is the Bishop's house, built in the year of 1506.
 It had once been the residence of the Portuguese Governor and is set on a small hillock near the Parade Ground.
 The facade of the house has large Gothic arches and the building was acquired by Dom Jos Gomes Ferreira, the 27th Bishop of the Diocese of Cochin whose jurisdiction extended over Burma, Malaya and Ceylon apart from India.

 Yes, now it is time to wind up the walk.
 With the feel of the bygone days still lingering in your minds, mesmerizing sights staying back in your eyes and your taste buds yearning again for the delicacies and it is not at all a sin, if you feel like another walk!

-Getting thereNearest railway station: Ernakulam Railway Station is about 1½ km from the main boat jetty
+Getting thereNearest railway station: Ernakulam, about 1½ km from the main boat jetty

 Nearest airport: Cochin International Airport, about 30 km from Ernakulam